wp-plugins/si-contact-form/readme.txt

 = 2.9.3 =
 - (20 Sep 2010) - Added new setting so Akismet can now be set to off for the forms.
 The new setting is individual to each form.
-- Improved Akismet spam check feature, the whole message is checked including all extra fields instead of just message field.
 - Added new email footer message for "Akismet Spam Check: passed".
 - Added more date format types for the calendar date setting.